How to Apply to a Canadian University as an International Student: A Personal Experience

-Once you have narrowed down the universities that would be a good fit ( my daughter had eight in her list), you should start looking at these universities in detail.
+Once you have narrowed down the universities that would be a good fit, you should start looking at each of these universities in detail.
 Talk to the counsellors if there are anything you are not sure about.
-Some universities even have real time web discussions where you can sign up for and ask your questions.
+Apart from the academics, look at the facilities.
+I would strongly recommend staying within the campus during the first year.
+Check out their meal plans.
+Is it a compulsory feature for first year students?
+Sometimes it is cheaper not to take it.
+It depends on the student and his/her eating habits.
+Some universities even conduct webinars, which you can sign up for and ask your questions and clarify specific details about the university and the course offered.
+It is also an excellent opportunity to make contact with other students from your own country who are planning to enrol there.
 Sometimes representatives from the universities even come down during education fairs.
 Keep a look out for this and make sure you attend them.

 The journey from a dream to a reality, is very different for an international student when compared to a local.
 The cost is so much higher and parents have to sacrifice so much to make it happen.
 Hence, you cannot make a mistake and it is important that the university chosen is the perfect fit.
 The time and effort put in to ensure this endeavour is something only those who have done it will know.
 Many locals do not realise that applying from a distance to a university that we can only see in pictures is very different from making a road trip, visiting and talking to the student counsellors at a university.
 I do hope my article helps.
 Do let me know if more information is needed.

 Get A Few Books